 There were two valleys that have been an exception to the seemingly unstoppable course of events.
 First was Mastung valley, separated from Quetta, the capital of the Province by the Lak Pass.
 Karezes had sustained perennial irrigation in Mastung for several centuries.
-This was changed as elsewhere in the Province when diesel-operated centrifugal pumps were gradually introduced in the late 1950s and early 1960s.
-Their impact was not immediately felt, but in the mid-1960s after a spell of dry years, the flow of several karezes started to decline.
+This was changed as elsewhere in the Province when diesel-operated centrifugal pumps were gradually introduced in the late 1950's and early 1960s.
+Their impact was not immediately felt, but in the mid-sixties after a spell of dry years the flow of several karezes started to decline.
 Conflicts between kareze shareholders and dugwell developers became frequent.
 A number of local leaders imposed a ban on well development in the area, which was considered the recharge zone of the karezes.
-Disputes, however, continued, inducing the local administration to formally ask the tribal elders of the area to formulate rules on groundwater use.
-In 1969, a meeting was convened.
-At this time, the interests of the kareze owners prevailed, if only because they outnumbered the new dugwell developers.
-The dugwell-free zone was confirmed, yet at the same time it was decided not to allow any new karezes either in this zone.
-Outside the zone, minimum distances were specified and a permit procedure was agreed.
-The latter was not put into practice.
-Apart from the rules, a panel of three important elders was nominated to oversee the rules and the permits.
-They, however, found little time to devote to their duties and, after a few years, the responsibility shifted to the civil administration.
+Disputes however continued, inducing the local administration to formally ask the tribal elders of the area to formulate rules on groundwater use.
+In 1969 a meeting was convened.
+At this time the interests of the kareze owners prevailed, if only because they outnumbered the new dugwell developers.
+The dugwell free zone was confirmed, yet at the same time it was decided not to allow any new karezes either in this zone.
+Outside the zone minimum distances were specified and a permit procedure was agreed.
+The latter was not put in practice.
+Apart from the rules a panel of three important elders was nominates to oversee the rules and the permits.
+They however found little time to devote to their duties and after a few years the responsibility shifted to the civil administration.

 Though the rules were by and large enforced, the tragedy was that they were not strict enough and could not prevent overdraft.
-From the mid-1970s, the annual decline in groundwater tables was 0.7 m.
-With several large karezes beyond salvation, this type of irrigation became more and more derelict.
-Slowly also the political clout of the kareze owners eroded.
+From the mid-seventies the annual decline in groundwater tables was 0.7 meters.
+With several large karezes beyond salvation this type of irrigation became more and more derelict.
+Slowly lion is spent annually on subsidized agricultural power supply (which includes a 'leakages' on account of flat rates).
+On surface irrigation development and flood protection an estimated US \$ 4 billion is spent annually and on watershed improvement US \$ 0.5 billion.

+also the political clout of the kareze owners eroded.
 A number of attempts were made to exploit loopholes in the Groundwater Rights Administration Ordinance and get a formal permit to develop wells in the dugwell free zone.
-This finally happened in the 1990s.
+This finally happened in the nineties.
 It also signalled the end of the karezes in Mastung and the local groundwater use rules.
-Ironically, the Ordinance issued to facilitate groundwater management signalled its undoing in Mastung.
+Ironically the Ordinance issued to facilitate groundwater management signalled its undoing in Mastung.

-The second valley where local regulating groundwater management came into existence - but more successfully - is Panjgur, part of Makran Division.
-In the past, most of the land was irrigated by trenches (kaurjo) that were dug in the bed of the Rakshan River, the main stream in Panjgur.
-In recent decades, however, these flood-prone systems were replaced with karezes, feeding on the subsurface flow of the Rakshan or the infiltrated run-off from the surrounding low hills.
+The second valley where self regulating groundwater management came into existence - but more successful - is Panjgur, part of Makran Division.
+In the past most of the land was irrigated from trenches (kaurjo) that were dug in the bed of the Rakshan River, the main stream in Panjgur.
+In recent decades however these flood-prone systems were replaced with karezes, feeding on the subsurface flow of the Rakshan or the infiltrated run-off from the surrounding low hills.
 The rapid expansion of karezes in Panjgur is almost an anachronism.
-It is rooted in a number of socio-economic changes the disappearance of the local feudal overlords, the inflow of cash from remittances by manual labourers working in the Gulf States, leading to a sudden emancipation of former have-nots with the capital to invest in water resource development.
+It is rooted in a socio-economic changes number of the disappearance of the local feudal overlords, the inflow of cash from remittances from manual labourers working in the Gulf States, leading to a sudden emancipation of former have-nots with the capital to invest in water resource development.